-They carry on the legacy of Nobel Prize winner Franco Modigliani, MIT Sloan institute professor emeritus and senior lecturer, in breaking new ground in research and practice.
+They carry on the legacy of the late Nobel Prize winner Franco Modigliani, MIT Sloan Institute Professor Emeritus, and his fellow Nobel Laureate Robert Merton, School of Management Distinguished Professor of Finance, in breaking new ground in research and practice.

 Innovative faculty research on such topics as the psychology of financial decisions, digital marketing, and managing the biotech value chain represents new ways of thinking.

 Undergraduate students are not removed from faculty research.
 Instead, faculty research shapes MIT Sloan courses, and in the true MIT spirit, undergraduates can work with faculty on research projects through the Undergraduate Research Opportunities Program (UROP).

 MIT Sloan faculty, moreover, are fundamental to the undergraduate student experience.
 They are world-renowned researchers and challenging instructors, but they are also approachable mentors and advisors.

 To learn more about MIT Sloan faculty and research, please visit our Faculty and Research pages.